How therapies may help

 The Sara Lee Trust, providing a service When the Trust was originally set up, in memory of Sara Lee, itís role was to support people who had a terminal diagnosis.
 Over the years, medicine and treatments have advanced, and people are living much longer with life threatening illness.
 The Trust ...

 How to refer Referrals need to be made by a health care professional.
 While we understand there are many people that would benefit from access to the services we provide, we do have a clear referral criteria and sadly we are not able to see people if they do not meet this.
-(To download our ...
+You can download ...

 Sanctuary Days These days take place once a month at venues in rural Sussex, and provide an opportunity for relaxation, group support and personal reflection to people living with cancer and other life-threatening illnesses.
 Each Sanctuary Day is a little different, being tailored to the needs o...